isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 Sum of income earned in the past 12-month period + Total number of months worked in the past 12-month period<br><br>
 *From Work Year 2023, the qualifying income cap will be raised to $2,500.
 Click <a class="hyperlink" href="/files/FAQs/Workfare%20Factsheet%20(From%20WY2023).pdf">here</a> to find out more about the 2023 WIS enhancements, announced at Budget 2022.<br><br></details>
 <details><summary><font size="+1" color="#009427"><b>Q21.
 How much is my Workfare Income Supplement/Workfare Special Payment?</b></font></summary>
-To check the Workfare payouts you received, log into the <a href="https://www.workfare.gov.sg/" class="hyperlink">Workfare Portal</a> with your Singpass and look under “<a href="https://www.workfare.gov.sg/app/Home/Index?returnUrl=/Payments/Transactions" class="hyperlink">My Workfare Transactions</a>”.
+To check the Workfare payouts you received, log into the <a href="https://www.workfare.gov.sg/" class="hyperlink">Workfare Portal</a> with your Singpass and look under “<a href="https://www.govpayouts.gov.sg/wf/workfare/login" class="hyperlink">Payment History</a>”.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>Q22.
 How do I appeal for Workfare Income Supplement (WIS) Scheme / Workfare Special Payment (WSP)?</b></font></summary>
 You can send in your appeal for Workfare Income Supplement (WIS)/Workfare Special Payment (WSP) via the online enquiry page: